Second Passports

 In 2013, a second citizenship by investment program came into effect.
 The details below are for that program.

-A Grenada passport gives you visa-free entry or permits obtaining a visa upon arrival to more than 140 countries, including all EU members, Switzerland, Singapore, and Hong Kong.
+A Grenada passport gives you visa-free entry or permits obtaining a visa upon arrival to nearly 150 countries, including all EU members, Switzerland, Singapore, and Hong Kong.

 Visas are required for entry to the US and Canada.